Justinkhz/ctf-writeups/THM/blue.md

 john hash.txt --wordlist=rockyou.txt
 ~~~

-**Explanation:** Cracks NTLM hashes using John the Ripper and a dictionary attack.
+**Explanation:** Cracks NTLM hashes using John the Ripper and a dictionary attack to recover plaintext passwords.

-Recovered plaintext passwords.
+The goal was to access user accounts using the cracked credentials in order to retrieve a flag stored in their directories.

 Checked **C:\Users**, **root directories**, and user profile locations to retrieve all available flags.